Shaden M. Tageldin

 Since 2018, Tageldin has served as a senior editor for the Oxford Research Encyclopedia of Literature, an online project of Oxford University Press.
-She is also a member of the editorial board of Comparative Literature and of the editorial advisory board of the Journal of Arabic Literature, and she has served on the editorial advisory board of Philological Encounters.
+She is also a member of the editorial board of Comparative Literature, the advisory board of Comparative Literature Studies, and the editorial advisory board of the Journal of Arabic Literature, and she has served on the editorial advisory board of Philological Encounters and as a member of the Zukunftsphilologie Collegium of the Forum Transregionale Studium in Berlin.
 For the Modern Language Association (MLA), Tageldin has served as chair of the MLA Delegate Assembly Organizing Committee and divisional delegate to the MLA Delegate Assembly, co-chair of the MLA Committee on the Status of Women in the Profession, chair and secretary of the executive committee of the MLA Discussion Group on Arabic Literature and Culture (now Forum), and secretary of the executive committee of the MLA Comparative Literary and Cultural Studies Global Arab and Arab American Forum.

-- A.B. with honors: English and American Literature and Language, Harvard University, Cambridge, Massachusetts, 1992 -
+- A.B. with honors: English and American Literature and Language, Harvard University, 1992

 - Histories and ideologies of comparative literature